Farmers and fragrance: a relationship set to prosper in Haiti

-It is also an important crop for Unilever, found across many of our home and personal care brands, including Axe and Impulse.
+It is also an important crop for Unilever, found across many of our home and beauty & personal care brands, including Axe and Impulse.
 We have now launched a new partnership, Vetiver Together, to improve the livelihoods – both socially and economically – of smallholder vetiver farmers in Les Cayes, Haiti.

 Working closely with our supplier, International Flavors & Fragrances, we aim to increase yields, diversify income, improve food security, and empower women within our vetiver supply chain.

 Many farmers rely on vetiver as their sole source of income.
 But, as it can only be harvested once every 12 to 18 months, farmers often harvest the roots before they are fully mature, which leads to a poorer-quality crop, environmental damage, and ultimately less money.

 Vetiver Together will tackle these challenges by implementing relevant best practices, including reforestation and soil conservation.
 Haiti’s landscape was once covered in trees, but now has one of the lowest rates of forest cover in the world.
 Felling for agriculture and domestic fuel use contributes to soil erosion and water scarcity.